spectrocloud/librarium/docs/docs-content/clusters/cluster-management/cluster-map-filters.md

 ## Cluster List View

-Palette provides a **Cluster List View** as an efficient way to view and search your clusters.
-The cluster list contains all Palette clusters deployed in the selected Palette project.
-The list view also provides filters that allow you to narrow down clusters that may be dispersed geographically, across multiple scopes, or different cloud providers.
+Palette provides the **Cluster List View** as an efficient way to view and search your clusters.
+The cluster list contains all Palette clusters deployed in the selected Palette scope.
+The list view also provides filters that allow you to narrow down clusters that may be dispersed geographically, across multiple regions, or different cloud providers.
 You can also search your clusters by name.

 ### Prerequisites